storybookjs/react-native/README.md

   .add('with some props', () => (<MyComponent text="The Comp"/>));
 ```

-You can also add this decorator globally like this:
+Or you can also add this decorator globally:

 ```js
 import { configure, addDecorator } from '@kadira/storybook';